adriaanm/jira-markupdown/SUGGEST-11.md

 At https://gist.github.com/1076016 I posted an example file to experiment with various solutions.

-{{CurrentLazyHolder}} roughly represents the current solution.
+`CurrentLazyHolder` roughly represents the current solution.

-{{SimpleManualLazyHolder}} and {{AdvancedManualLazyHolder}} are two new possible implementations.
+`SimpleManualLazyHolder` and `AdvancedManualLazyHolder` are two new possible implementations.
 The idea is to reuse the field, which is going to hold the initialized value later on, to save a lock while initializing.
 As locks we just use simple objects of a known marker type.
 The access call-path stays the same as before.

-{{SimpleManualLazyHolder}} simply pre-initializes the lock objects in the constructor of the owner.
+`SimpleManualLazyHolder` simply pre-initializes the lock objects in the constructor of the owner.
 On access and after having checked that the value needs to be initialized the current value of the value field is checked.
 It may either still contain the lock object in which case the value is not yet initialized and the particular lock is entered to initialize the object.
 Otherwise, it may already contain the initialized value if another thread just finished initialization.
 Note that there's still a shared lock needed to update the bitmap (synchronized on the owner).

-{{AdvancedManualLazyHolder}} works similarly but tries to defer creation of the lock object to the time when the lazy value is actually calculated.
+`AdvancedManualLazyHolder` works similarly but tries to defer creation of the lock object to the time when the lazy value is actually calculated.
 This makes it possible to not introduce any additional memory penalty in cases where lazy vals aren't accessed at all with the drawback of additional complexity.

 There's still a solution needed for primitive values: Those are currently boxed and thus, access to them is slower than with the current solution.
 One could either accept that or introduce another field per primitive lazy val to hold the lock.
 I'm not sure it goes cheaper than that.